gfontenot/talks/map/Map.md

 ^ (walk through code)

-^ You can think of `map` as a way to lift functions from the world of non-optional values up into the world where these values might not exist.

 ^ This acts as a way to separate the concern of optionality and isolate it to this function, the same way that `map` for Array separates the concern of iteration

-^ This is insanely powerful, because it means that you can postpone the fact that there might not be a value for as long as possible.

-^ it also means you can keep your core functions pure and use non-optional values

 ---